leangjia/blender_docs/trunk/blender_docs/manual/editors/image/introduction.rst

 Color and Alpha
    Replaces transparent pixels with background checkerboard, denoting the alpha channel.
 Color
    Display the colored image, without alpha channel.
-Alpha
+(The alpha will appear black) Alpha
    Displays the Alpha channel a grayscale image.
 White areas are opaque, black areas have an alpha of 0.
 Z-Buffer